Use the Fill in the Blank Text question type to enable students to write responses in empty text fields in a question.

 Click into the percentage field to the right of the additional answer to determine whether the alternate answer is worth partial credit and to set the percentage of possible points students can receive for this answer accordingly.

-Set a Maximum Character Length.
+Set a Maximum Length (characters).
 Decreasing the maximum character length will also shorten the length of the input boxes (default is 40 characters).

-Enable the Case Sensitive option to consider capitalization during scoring.
+Enable Case Sensitive to consider capitalization during scoring.

 If your question has more than one blank, choose your Scoring Type for the question after you have entered the correct responses to each blank.